Lawrence McFadden Company

 To Be Determined

-- An Environmental Indicator (EI) inspection was conducted in November 2010 to determine whether human exposures to contamination and the migration of contaminated groundwater were under control.
-Although it appears that contamination from the facility is not widespread, further investigation will likely be necessary in order to determine whether both EIs are under control.
+An Environmental Indicator (EI) inspection was conducted in November 2010 to determine whether human exposures to contamination and the migration of contaminated groundwater were under control.
+It is likely that both EIs are presently under control, in part because the facility is vacant; however, further investigation and potential cleanup efforts may be necessary to ensure that future users of the facility are not exposed to contaminants at levels that would pose an unacceptable risk.

-- In August 2011, most of the process materials that remained at the facility were removed from the facility and disposed of properly.
+In August 2011, most of the process materials that remained at the facility were removed from the facility and disposed of properly.
 The outdoor above-ground storage tank (AST) farm has also been decommissioned and removed from the facility.
 In addition, a Phase II investigation was performed in June 2010 that included the collection of soil borings throughout the facility.
 Localized impacts from volatile organic compounds (VOC) were identified, mainly in the loading dock area.
-It is anticipated that remediation of these areas will proceed under the One Cleanup Program.

-- Environmental investigations at the facility began in 1991 with a Preliminary Assessment that identified several solid waste management units (SWMU) at the facility.
-In 1993, soil samples from the loading dock area and the drum storage area were taken, with only one of the loading dock samples exhibiting an elevated level of VOCs
+Environmental investigations at the facility began in 1991 with a Preliminary Assessment that identified several solid waste management units (SWMU) at the facility.
+In 1993, soil samples from the loading dock area and the drum storage area were taken as part of an EPA RCRA Compliance Evaluation.
+Only one of the samples locations near the loading dock exhibited an elevated level of VOCs.
+Results were reported to PADEP.

-- Primary contaminants at the facility include VOCs from past finishing operations.
-Potential risks to workers or trespassers include direct contact with contaminated surface soil and inhalation of vapors from contaminated soil and/or groundwater.
-Additionally, construction workers may also be exposed to contaminated subsurface soil and groundwater.
-Remediation and/or institutional controls may be required to prohibit certain exposure scenarios or minimize exposure to contamination.
+Primary contaminants at the facility include VOCs from past finishing operations.
+Workers or trespassers could potentially be exposed to this contamination through inhalation of vapors from contaminated subsurface soil and/or groundwater.
+Additionally, construction workers may also be directly exposed to contaminated subsurface soil and groundwater during intrusive operations.

 - Some of the site’s key documents of interest are accessible below: